-Fast maintains an exponential weighted average RTT measurement and adjusts its window in proportion to the amount by which the current RTT measurement differs from the weighted average RTT measurement.
-It is harder to provide a graph of a simulation of FAST as compared to the other TCP methods, and the more instructive material has been gather from various experiments using FAST.
+FAST maintains an exponential weighted average RTT measurement and adjusts its window in proportion to the amount by which the current RTT measurement differs from the weighted average RTT measurement.
+It is harder to provide a graph of a simulation of FAST as compared to the other TCP methods, and the more instructive material has been gathered from various experiments using FAST.

-XCP - end-to-end and network signalling
+XCP - End-to-End and Network Signalling

-It is possible to also call in the assistance of the routers on the path and call on them to mark packets with signalling information relating to current congestion levels.
-This approach was first explored with the concept of ECN, or Explicit Congestion Notification, and has been generalized into a transport flow control protocol, called "XCP", where feedback relating to network load is based explicit signals provided by routers relating to their relative sustainable load levels.
-Interestingly this heads back away from the original design approach of TCP, where the TCP signalling is set up as effectively a heartbeat signal being exchanged by the end systems, and the TCP flow control process is based upon interpretation of the distortions of this heartbeat signal by the network.
+It is possible to also call in the assistance of the routers on the path and call on them to mark packets with signaling information relating to current congestion levels.
+This approach was first explored with the concept of ECN, or Explicit Congestion Notification, and has been generalized into a transport flow control protocol, called XCP, where feedback relating to network load is based on explicit signals provided by routers relating to their relative sustainable load levels.
+Interestingly this digresses from the original design approach of TCP, where the TCP signaling is set up as effectively a heartbeat signal being exchanged by the end systems, and the TCP flow control process is based upon interpretation of the distortions of this heartbeat signal by the network.

 XCP appears to be leading into a design approach where the network switching elements play an active role in end-to-end flow control, by effectively signalling to the end systems the current available capacity along the network path.
-This allows the end systems to respond rapidly to available capacity by increasing the packet rate to the point where the routers along the path signal that no further capacity is available, or to back off the sending rate when the routers along the path signal transient congestion conditions.
+This setup allows the end systems to respond rapidly to available capacity by increasing the packet rate to the point where the routers along the path signal that no further capacity is available, or to back off the sending rate when the routers along the path signal transient congestion conditions.

-Whether such an approach of using explicit router-to-end host signals leads to more efficient very high speed transport protocols remains to be determined, however.
+Whether such an approach of using explicit router-to-end host signals leads to more efficient very high-speed transport protocols remains to be determined, however.

-Where next?
+Where Next?

-The basic question here is whether we've reached some form of fundamental limitation of TCP's window based congestion control protocol, or whether it's a case that the windows-based control system remains robust at these speeds and distances, but that the manner of control signalling will evolve to adapt to an ever widening range of speed extremes in this environment.
+The basic question here is whether we have reached some form of fundamental limitation of the TCP window-based congestion control protocol, or whether it is a case that the window-based control system remains robust at these speeds and distances, but that the manner of control signalling will evolve to adapt to an ever-widening range of speed extremes in this environment.

-Rate-based pacing, as used in FAST can certainly help with the problem of the problem of guessing what are 'safe' window inflation and reduction increments, and it is an open question as to whether its even necessary to use a window inflation and deflation algorithm or whether it would be more effective to head in other directions, such as rate control, RTT stability control or adding additional network-generated information into the high speed control loop.
-Explicit router-based signalling, such as described in XCP allow for quite precise controls over the TCP session, although what is lost there is the adaptive ability to deploy the control system over any existing IP network.
+Rate-based pacing, as used in FAST can certainly help with the problem of the problem of guessing what are "safe" window inflation and reduction increments, and it is an open question as to whether it is even necessary to use a window inflation and deflation algorithm or whether it would be more effective to head in other directions, such as rate control, RTT stability control or adding additional network-generated information into the high-speed control loop.
+Explicit router-based signaling, such as described in XCP, allows for quite precise controls over the TCP session, although what is lost there is the adaptive ability to deploy the control system over any existing IP network.

-However, across all these approaches, the basic TCP objectives remain the same: what we want is a transport protocol that can use the available network capacity as efficiently as possible, and as quickly as possible, minimizing the number of retransmissions and maximizing the effective data throughput.
-What we also want is a protocol that can adapt to other users of the network, and attempt to fairly balance its use with competing claims for network resources.
+However, across all these approaches, the basic TCP objectives remain the same: what we want is a transport protocol that can use the available network capacity as efficiently as possible-and as quickly as possible-minimizing the number of retransmissions and maximizing the effective data throughput.

+We also want a protocol that can adapt to other users of the network, and attempt to fairly balance its use with competing claims for network resources.